 Students will be examined and assigned to classes for which they are qualified.
-Those who present satisfactory grades from schools of good standing will be admitted without examination, subject to the condition that they sustain themselves in their work.
-To enter the Junior Class of this department, applicants will be examined in Arithmetic through Percentage, Grammar as far as Syntax, and Descriptive Geography.
+Those who present satisfactory grades from schools of good standing will be admitted without examination, subject to the condition that they sustain themselves in their work; but we reserve the right to examine always in English Grammar.
+To enter the Junior Class of this department, applicants should have a good knowledge of Arithmetic, Grammar and Descriptive Geography.